General exponential basis set parametrization: Application to time-dependent bivariational wave functions: Summary and outlook

 \section{Summary and outlook}

 A general set of \acp{eom} for time-dependent wave functions with exponentially parametrized biorthogonal basis sets has been derived in a fully bivariational framework.
 The non-trivial connection to the \acp{eom} for linearly parametrized basis sets was elucidated, thus offering a unified perspective on the two approaches.
 In particular, it was shown that the computationally intensive parts are in fact identical for the two kinds of parametrizations.
-The exponential parametrization can thus be implemented on top of existing code with little additional cost.
+The exponential parametrization can thus be implemented on top of existing code with \revision[MGH]{}{limited programming effort.}

 Careful analysis of the equations showed the existence of a well-defined set of singularities related to the eigenvalues of the matrices containing the basis set parameters.
 It was demonstrated how these singularities can be removed in a controlled manner by a simple update of the Hamiltonian integrals.
 The monitoring of singularities requires only quantities that are computed in any case.